nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-spellcheck/README.md

 # @nrk/sanity-plugin-nrkno-spellcheck

 **nrkno-spellcheck** is a full document spellchecker for Sanity Studio.

-It handles the finding and correcting text based on the document schema.
+It _finds_ and _replaces_ words based on the document schema configuration.

-It does NOT come with functionality to do _actual_, word-by-word checking, so you must bring your own spellcheck service.
+It does _not_ perform _actual_, word-by-word checking; you must bring your own spellcheck service.

 ![spellcheck-dialog.png](docs/images/spellcheck-dialog.png)